 Graduates of any Corinthian Colleges, Inc. (CCi) school may be nominated for the CCi-sponsored Dream Award program.
-This award is given to recognize a graduate, for whom the decision to attend a CCi school was a turning point in the graduate's life.
+Scholarship awards must be used within two years of the award and they are not transferrable nor can they be exchanged for cash.